Qualifications and experience

 On returning to England (1994) I worked in Older People’s Services in Solihull, West Midlands, then from 2001 to 2012 in a Memory Clinic I had helped set up in East London where I became Head of Neuropsychology (for all ages) and Psychology for Older People in East London NHS Foundation Trust.
 Throughout my full-time with the NHS I was a supervisor on clinical psychology doctoral training courses.
 I also gave lectures on neuropsychology on psychiatry and geriatric medicine training courses.
 I currently provide supervision for the Qualification in Clinical Neuropsychology, as well as in the NHS (Oxleas NHS Trust).

-Since 1998 I have done extensive medical-legal work, in neuropsychology assessments and reports, as follows:
+Since 1998 I have done extensive psycho-legal work, in neuropsychology assessments and reports.
+My curriculum vitae for expert witness work is on file with the National Crime Agency.